-The ETS can be complex to navigate.
+We pride ourselves on giving personalised advice that meets your short and long term goals for your forest.
+The best solution for a forest owner always requires a case by case evaluation.
 Let us use our extensive experience to help you make the most of the opportunities the Scheme offers:

 The New Zealand Emissions Trading Scheme (ETS) is New Zealand’s way of meeting our international obligations around climate change.
 It puts a price on greenhouse gases to provide an incentive to reduce emissions: also to encourage landowners to establish and manage forests in a way that increases carbon storage.
 The main unit of trade in the ETS is the New Zealand Unit (NZU).
 One NZU represents one tonne of carbon dioxide.

 The ETS is administered by Te Uru Rakāu.

 There are two types of land as far as the ETS is concerned – Pre 1990 land and Post 1989 land.

 A desk-top assessment by the Forest360 Land Use Team will identify Pre 1990 and Post 1989 land on your property.

 Pre-1990 forest, is land that was in forest on 31 December 1989 and remained in predominantly exotic forest by 31 December 2007.

 Forests on Pre 1990 forest land carry obligations under the ETS, rather than provide opportunities.
 Pre-1990 or old-growth indigenous forest is not subject to the rules of the ETS.